 If you ever were in a long-distance relationship, you probably know how challenging that can be.
 Not being able to enjoy the presence of your loved one every day, being surrounded by people constantly telling you how your relationship is not leading anywhere and devoting the time and effort to keep in touch with a person thousands of miles away can be really frustrating.
-On top of that, it’s really difficult from a financial perspective, to meet your partner regularly, especially if they live on another continent. dealing with long distance relationship
+On top of that, it’s really difficult from a financial aspect, to meet your partner regularly, especially if they live on another continent. dealing with long distance relationship

 However, sometimes it’s the lack of someone that’s more powerful than anyone else’s presence.
 And when you feel that, you know that tackling all obstacles that you’ll come across in your long-distance relationship are worth the effort.
 This article is about perhaps the most difficult obstacle: the financial aspect of a long-distance relationship.
 I will share a few things I learned from my personal experience and try to give an answer to the question “How can you afford the costs of a long-distance relationship”?